- Language: en

 Here’s a “Hello World” example:

-import io from django.http import FileResponse from reportlab.pdfgen import canvas def some_view(request): # Create the HttpResponse object with the appropriate PDF headers. response = HttpResponse(content_type='application/pdf') response['Content-Disposition'] = 'attachment; filename="somefilename.pdf"' # Create the PDF object, using the response object as its "file." p = canvas.Canvas(response) # Draw things on the PDF.
+import io from django.http import FileResponse from reportlab.pdfgen import canvas def some_view(request): # Create a file-like buffer to receive PDF data. buffer = io.BytesIO() # Create the PDF object, using the buffer as its "file." p = canvas.Canvas(buffer) # Draw things on the PDF.
 Here's where the PDF generation happens. # See the ReportLab documentation for the full list of functionality. p.drawString(100, 100, "Hello world.") # Close the PDF object cleanly, and we're done. p.showPage() p.save() # FileResponse sets the Content-Disposition header so that browsers # present the option to save the file. buffer.seek(0) return FileResponse(buffer, as_attachment=True, filename="hello.pdf")

 The code and comments should be self-explanatory, but a few things deserve a mention:

-'attachment; 'in this example.
-This forces Web browsers to pop-up a dialog box prompting/confirming how to handle the document even if a default is set on the machine.
-If you leave off
+Content-Dispositionheader and that tells web browsers to pop-up a dialog box prompting/confirming how to handle the document even if a default is set on the machine.
+If the

-'attachment;', browsers will handle the PDF using whatever program/plugin they’ve been configured to use for PDFs.
-Here’s what that code would look like:
+as_attachmentparameter is omitted, browsers will handle the PDF using whatever program/plugin they’ve been configured to use for PDFs.

 p) – not on